SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step6.md

 ## Goal 🎯

 This step covers the creation of the main business logic for our scenario.
-We will create a Kyma Function, expose it via an API rule and register it as a webhook for the `supplychainissue` queue.
+We will create a Kyma Function, expose it via an API rule and register it as a webhook for the `supplychainissue<userID>` queue.
 Invoked by messages delivered to the queue the Kyma Function will:

 - Extract the material ID from the message
 - Call the on-premise service to identify the orders connected to the material ID via the Connectivity Proxy of Kyma
 - Update the status of the order to the value "DELAYED"
-- Push a message to the `delayedorder` queue to trigger the notification of the customers.
+- Push a message to the `delayedorder<userID>` queue to trigger the notification of the customers.

 ## Step 6.1 - Create the Kyma Function `updateorderstatus`